Health Benefits of Garlic (Lahsun)

 Yes, consuming excessive amounts of garlic can lead to digestive discomfort, such as upset stomach, bloating, and gas.
 In some cases, it may also cause heartburn or worsen acid reflux symptoms.
 Moderation is key to avoiding these issues while still benefiting from garlic’s health-promoting properties.

-Garlic may help reduce creatinine levels by supporting kidney function and promoting overall cardiovascular health.
-Its antioxidant properties can potentially aid in reducing oxidative stress in the kidneys.
+Garlic may help reduce creatinine levels by supporting kidney function and supporting overall cardiovascular health.
+Its antioxidant properties can help in reducing oxidative stress in the kidneys.
 However, specific benefits vary among individuals, and it should not replace medical treatment for kidney conditions.

 Garlic has been studied for its potential antibacterial properties, including against H. pylori, the bacteria associated with stomach ulcers.
 Its active compounds, such as allicin, may inhibit H. pylori growth and contribute to reducing bacterial load in the stomach.
 However, more research is needed to confirm garlic’s effectiveness as a treatment for H. pylori infection.